-Mark Zuckerberg visits Nigerian startups
+Mark Zuckerberg visit boosts Nigeria startups

 However, running a business in the country has always been tough for young entrepreneurs such as Bosun Tijani and Femi Longe, who co-founded the hub Zuckerberg visited in 2011.

-Successful startups in Nigeria succeed against the odds of weak infrastructure, anemic power supply and general lack of funding and investment.
+Successful startups in Nigeria thrive against the odds of weak infrastructure, anemic power supply and general lack of funding and investment.

 Tijani told CNN that Zuckerberg's visit would give Nigeria's fledgling startup scene the shot in the arm it desperately needs.